 Patient and Family Engagement

-We consider patient and family engagement to be one of the most important and distinguishing tools in NICHQ’s tool belt.
-The reason is simple: system improvement should be driven by the needs of those served by the system, the people who are most closely affected by the system’s performance.
-Patients and families have an insider perspective on how the current system affects them personally and therefore offer a unique and invaluable viewpoint on what steps can be taken to improve the system.
-Their observations and recommendations are almost always different from the people “in the system.”
-Since the system exists to meet their needs, it is critical that their voice be heard and leveraged.
+We consider patient and family engagement to be one of the most important and distinguishing tools in our work.
+The reason is simple: System improvement should be driven by the needs of those served by the system, the people who are most affected by the system’s performance.
+Patients and families have an insider perspective on how the current system affects them, and therefore offer a unique and invaluable viewpoint on what steps can be taken to improve the system.

-From day one at NICHQ, we have pioneered the active participation of parent partners on improvement teams to effectively advance children’s health.
+From day one, we have pioneered the active participation of parent partners on improvement teams to effectively advance children’s health.
 We have insisted that our improvement teams include active participation from patients and families to help create meaningful and sustainable change.
 By including parent partners alongside providers and professionals in quality improvement work, teams have been able to better target efficient, meaningful and sustainable improvements.

-Engaging patients and families is not always easy for a quality improvement team, but we have heard time and time again from providers and parent partners that the experience of working together has been invaluable from all perspectives.
-Through the following resources, you can hear from providers and parents alike and judge for yourself about the value of actively engaging patients and families in improvement work.
+Engaging patients and families is not always easy for a quality improvement team, but providers and parent partners benefit from collaborating.
+Through the following resources, you’ll learn about the value of engaging patients and families in improvement work.

 If you’d like assistance on how your practice or organization can better partner with families and patients to create meaningful long-lasting change, please contact us at firstname.lastname@example.org

-- In this NICHQ video entitled, The Value of Parent Partners, hear from providers, administrators, and parent partners themselves about the value of including parent partners in quality improvement work.
+- In The Value of Parent Partners, you’ll hear from providers, administrators and parent partners about the value of including parent partners in quality improvement work.

-- Helen Cotton-Leiser, a parent partner in NICHQ's Improving Hearing Screening and Intervention Systems (IHSIS) project, shares her story of her two daughters' hearing loss diagnoses.
+- Helen Cotton-Leiser, a parent partner in our Improving Hearing Screening and Intervention Systems (IHSIS) project, shares her story of her two daughters' hearing loss diagnoses.

-- Shelly Armstrong, a parent partner in NICHQ's Collaborative to Improve Care for Children with Autism Spectrum Disorder, recounts her son's diagnosis of autism spectrum disorder (ASD).
+- Shelly Armstrong, a parent partner in our Collaborative to Improve Care for Children with Autism Spectrum Disorder, recounts her son's diagnosis of autism spectrum disorder (ASD).

 Why I Participate Stories

-Read the powerful experiences of other NICHQ parent partners in our Why I Participate series, including:
+Read the powerful experiences of other parent partners in our Why I Participate series, including:

 The Value of Parent Partners (Video)